-We respectfully request your support to resolve the problem behavior mentioned below.
-This form is used to document a recurring classroom behavior incident.
+We respectfully request your assistance in resolving the problem behavior(s) mentioned below.
+A Minor Incident Report (MIR) is used to document a recurring classroom behavior incident.
 This is not an office referral.
 However, continuation of this behavior may result in an office discipline referral.
+Please review, discuss with your child, and return the signed copy to your child's teacher.
+Thank you for your support with correcting this behavior.